What is GAINSWave?

 What Are the Advantages of GAINSWave over other “Male Enhancement” Procedures?

 Warning: this video contains graphic content and nudity.
 Viewer discretion is advised.
 For mature audiences 18 years old or older.

-Who is NOT a candidate for GAINSWave therapy?
+Who is NOT a candidate for GAINSWave therapy in Fall River?

 Any male with 1.
 Active prostate cancer 2.
 Severe cardiovascular which has made it not safe for them to participate in sexual activity, 3.
 Men with severe Erectile Dysfunction necessitating a penile implant.